Kuper-Tech/http_health_check/README.md

 end
 ```

-### Builtin probes
+### Built-in probes

 #### [Sidekiq](./lib/http_health_check/probes/sidekiq.rb)

 Sidekiq probe ensures that sidekiq is ready by checking redis is available and writable.
 It uses sidekiq's redis connection pool to avoid spinning up extra connections.
-Be aware, that this approach does not cover issues with sidekiq being stuck processing slow/endless jobs.
+Be aware that this approach does not cover issues with sidekiq being stuck processing slow/endless jobs.
 Such cases are nearly impossible to cover without false-positive alerts.

 ```ruby
 HttpHealthCheck.configure do |config|